Spay Neuter Assistance Program (SNAP)

 Why Spay and Neuter?

 Spaying or neutering your pet is an important decision for pet owners.
-It is a risk to their health as well as to the overpopulation problem in America.

 Spay/neuter is the only permanent, 100-percent effective method of birth control for dogs and cats.
 SNAP is a program open to anyone who wishes to seek financial assistance to have their pet spayed or neutered and who meets the following qualifications: